spacebeam/research/web/torchup.org/content/pages/rules.md

 - Terran sliding buildings

-- Stacking non-burrowed ground units is forbidden except when you are using "Mineral walk" or "Units pressed through"
+- Stacking non-burrowed ground units is forbidden except when you are using "Mineral walk" or "Units pressed through" or "Stacked Recall".
+E.g. stacking your workers using "gas walk" is forbidden.

 - Allied mines